Keyboard shortcuts

 Labels

 Labels are a standard plugin that enable stateful rules, and touch many parts of Osprey.
-They are effectively tags on various entities, which can be arbitrarily defined.
+They are effectively tags on various entities, which may be arbitrarily defined.

 Creating Entities